 Week 1: Clever Selection

-When buying healthy oils for cooking then olive oil should be number 1 on your list.
+If you also include fish into your nutrition, then olive oil should be number 1 on your list.
 I use it for almost all of my cooking needs.
 Olive oil is versatile enough for just about any type of cooking or salad dressing.
 Milder varieties are even great for baking.
 It contains many monounsaturated fatty acids.
 Make sure you are buying virgin and cold pressed olive oil to get it as clean as possible.

 Important: Even the healthiest high-quality, extra-virgin olive oils will lose their exquisite flavors and healthy components if heated too high (over 365°F).
 So, it is best to use it for salads or for sautéing vegetables over medium heat.
 If you are serious about clean eating then cooking methods that require high heat like deep-frying or roasting will be an exception in your kitchen anyway.